NiallHornFX/StableFluids3D-GL/README.md

 ![Demo GIF - Updated Feb 12th](gif_demo.gif) ![Demo GIF - Updated Feb 14th](gif_demo_bb.gif)

+Note this project is been re-factored into a CPU + GPU Based Realtime Eulerian Fluid Simulation Project, i'm working on (Fall 2020).
+Keeping this for memories sake.

 This is a 3D Implementation of Jos Stams famous paper *Stable Fluids Paper [Stable Fluids](https://d2f99xq7vri1nk.cloudfront.net/legacy_app_files/pdf/ns.pdf "StableFluidsPaper") [1]* on the CPU.
 Implemented in C++ in an OOP Framework style, with OpenGL currently the only implemented Graphics API, For Ray Marching the resulting 3D Density Grid.